 In this article, we will go through the likely reasons why you feel sleepy very often and what you can do about it.

 Like having too little sleep, excessive sleeping is a problem.
-It may also increase your risk of developing some diseases, like Alzheimer’s, diabetes and depression.
+It is linked with diseases like Alzheimer’s, diabetes and depression.
 In some cases, excessive sleepiness may even cause accidents or deaths.

 You are sleeping excessively if:

 - you cannot get out of bed in the morning